JoshBrodieNZ/daily-reo/_posts/2024-05-15-he-kaputī-māu.md

 ---
-title: He kaputī māu? (and temporary, intended or actual possession)
+title: He kaputī māu? (and temporary, intended or actual possession as well as the interrogative 'wai')
 layout: post
-tags: [daily reo, n-m possession, preposition, particle, pronoun, interrogative]
+tags: [daily reo, n-m possession, preposition, particle, pronoun, interrogative, wai]
 ---

 He kaputī māu? means: Do you want a cup of tea?